sigmf/SigMF/README.md

 # Signal Metadata Format (SigMF)

 Welcome to the SigMF project!
-The [SigMF specification document](sigmf-spec.md) is the `sigmf-spec.md` file in this repository.
+The [SigMF specifications can be viewed here](https://sigmf.github.io/SigMF/index.html) or [downloaded as a PDF](https://sigmf.github.io/SigMF/sigmf-spec.pdf).
 Below we discuss why and how you might use SigMF in your projects.

 ## Introduction